pershyn/storm-debian-packaging/README.md

 ## Compatibility

 * This packages are intended to be used against Debian Jessie.
-Presumably it can be ran on any other debian-based distribution, because relies only on LSB.
-It has also upstart's conf files.
+Presumably it can be ran on any other debian-based distribution that supports systemd.
 * There are previous versions (up to 0.9.1) built with FPM [here](https://github.com/pershyn/storm-deb-packaging).
-See also tags/branches and forks for different version of storm.
+See also tags/branches and forks for different versions of storm.

 ## Building a package